Off-Campus Programs

 - For CCS2080 only: your final assignment

 The Green Certificate Program is an agricultural training program.
 Through an apprenticeship-style delivery, you will learn through practicing the skills required in your chosen area of specialization.
+Students must find their own trainer/placement prior to registration.

-You will be supervised cooperatively by your VVS off-campus coordinator, an Alberta Agriculture specialist, and an on-site farmer trainer.
+You will be supervised cooperatively by your VVS Off-Campus Coordinator, an Alberta Agriculture specialist, and an on-site farmer trainer.
+If you complete this program successfully, you will earn a Level 1 Technician Certificate.

 Courses offered: Green Certificate (Course Codes Vary)